The 9 countries with nuclear weapons as US set to resume testing after 30 years

 France has also historically referenced the possibility of a nuclear warning shot, allowing for the use of a “small” nuclear detonation, perhaps over an uninhabited area, to be used as a deterrent.

-Speaking on France’s defence policy in 2006, then-president Jacques Chirac said that while France’s policy was that “under no circumstances can nuclear means be used for military purposes during a conflict”, France remained “willing and able” to deploy nuclear weapons.
+Speaking on France’s defence policy in 2006, the then president Jacques Chirac said that while France’s policy was that “under no circumstances can nuclear means be used for military purposes during a conflict”, France remained “willing and able” to deploy nuclear weapons.

 “We always reserve, of course, the right to use a final warning to demonstrate our determination to protect our vital interests,” he said.